Mrso73/Mrso73/README.md

 **`Digital Craftsman (Developer)`**

-I am a self thaught developer who started coding through an interest in video games.
+I am a self taught developer who started coding through an interest in video games.
 All coding projects are  built from the ground up.

 ---